Beauty Blogger Sonia Ali Is A Dead Ringer For Kim Kardashian In Instagram Snap

 Sonia Ali is a dead ringer for Kim Kardasian in the Dubai-based beauty blogger’s latest Instagram snap.

 Sonia took to the social media site this weekend to share a snap of her latest beauty look — which just so happened to have her looking almost exactly like the American reality television star.
 The Instagram snap was a huge hit, garnering thousands of likes and all kinds of comments about her striking similarities to Kim Kardashian.
-Some commented that she looks like a combination of Kim and younger sister Kylie Jenner, while others had some compliments for the beauty regiment she tagged in the photo.
+Some commented that she looks like a combination of Kim and younger sister Kylie Jenner, while others had some compliments for the beauty regimen she tagged in the photo.

 While Sonia Ali has gotten a major audience for her beauty blogging and Instagram presence — with more than 1 million followers on Instagram alone — her most attention has come from her striking similarities to Kim Kardashian.
 Vogue featured Ali in a report on the six social media stars who are doppelgängers for Kim.
 As the report noted, Sonia is the one who looks the most like Kim, almost identical.